 “After a complete review regarding this Veteran’s visit to the VA Puget Sound Seattle campus emergency room, we have determined we did not do the right thing to ensure the Veteran had assistance into the emergency room

 On Tuesday, Dr. William Campbell, the hospital’s chief of staff, also met with Siefken to apologize.
 “He first called me on Friday, and he was all over himself apologizing,” Siefken said, before Tuesday’s meeting.
 Citing privacy concerns, the VA declined The Times’ request to observe Siefken’s meeting with Campbell.
-“Just wouldn’t listen”

 Siefken’s odyssey to a formal apology began on the afternoon of Feb.
 27.

 While getting ready to drive his wife from their Kennewick home to catch a red-eye flight at Seattle-Tacoma International Airport, Siefken “stepped down funny and heard a snap,” he said.
 During the long drive, his foot started to swell and hurt.
 “So I dropped my wife off at the airport, and headed right up to the VA.”
-By the time Siefken arrived, shortly after 3:30 a.m., his foot had swollen to the “size of a football” and was throbbing with pain, he said.
+By the time Siefken arrived, shortly after 3:30 a.m., his foot had swollen to the “size of a football” and was throbbing with pain, he said

 Siefken said.
 “I tried and tried to explain it to him, but he just wouldn’t listen.”
 After an argument, Siefken said, the employee told him, “ ‘No, we’re not going to come get you.
 You’re going to have to call 911 and you’ll have to pay for that.’ ”

 show.
 “They won’t come out and get me in a wheelchair,” he told a dispatcher.
 “How far away from the building are you?”

 By 3:47 a.m., a Seattle fire captain and three firefighters manning Engine Company 30 arrived to wheel Siefken into the ER

 Siefken, who declined to take the medication for fear he’d be unsafe to drive, drove back home to Kennewick after the hospital wouldn’t put him up for the night.
 He arrived four hours later, took a painkiller and crawled into bed.